Polyurethane’s Coefficient of Friction

 Friction resists the relative motion of two bodies sliding against each other.
 Friction, and therefore coefficient of friction (COF), can either help or oppose what you want to do in your application.

-Low COF is desirable for applications that want sliding to occur.
+Low polyurethane coefficient of friction is desirable for applications that want sliding to occur.
 Example applications include slide bearings, bushings and wear liners.
-On the other hand, high COF is desirable for applications that want minimal slippage between surfaces.
+On the other hand, high polyurethane coefficient of friction is desirable for applications that want minimal slippage between surfaces.
 An example of this type of application is a drive wheel.

 The coefficient of friction between two bodies depends on system variables like the materials of both bodies, their surfaces’ roughness, and the relative velocity between the bodies.
 For polyurethane, its hardness is also a key factor.
-In addition to changing hardness, polyurethane’s COF can also be modified by including additives in the formulation.
-We can tailor polyurethane’s coefficient of friction to fit your specific need.
+In addition to changing hardness, urethane’s coefficient of friction can also be modified by including additives in the formulation.
+We can tailor urethane’s coefficient of friction to fit your specific need.

 Coefficient of friction is dimensionless.